CodeCargo logo

 Dashboard

-View all imported migration data with statistics, filters, and inline editing capabilities:
+Within a scoped view you get statistics, filters, and inline editing capabilities:

 • Summary statistics - jobs imported, mappings configured, repositories matched